neutrons/data_workflow/docs/developer/design/communication_flows.rst

 DASMON
 ------
-DASMON, from Data Acquisition System (DAS) Monitor, provides process variable (PV) updates from the beamlines to WebMon.
+DASMON, from Data Acquisition (DAQ) System Monitor, provides process variable (PV) updates from the beamlines to WebMon.
 Due to the high volume of PV updates, DASMON writes directly to the database.

 .. mermaid::